allenai/unqover/README.md

   --subj $SUBJ --act $ACT --slot $SLOT \
   --output ./data/${FILE}.source.json
 ```
-Again, as noted at the top, the attributes at ``./word_lists/biased_country`` are not publically visible.
-Please contact us for access if you need them.

 **Non-gender datasets for masked LMs**

 Similar as above, simply point the ``--subj`` and ``--slot`` options to the right files.
 For instance:
 ```
 TYPE=slot_act_map